On Graduation Day

 2. Collect your gown

 Gown collection will be located in the Great Hall on campus.
-Please note the following times for each ceremony:
+Timings will be confirmed early 2018.

 See the photography section for information.